-CAEATFA issued a Request for Proposals (RFP) for the Contractor Manager, who is responsible for recruiting, enrolling, training, and supporting contractors and conducting compliance oversight for projects enrolled in the Programs.
-CAEATFA anticipates entering into a three-year contract worth \$1.8 million with the selected vendor, with the allowance for two optional one-year extensions of up to \$500,000 each, bringing the total contract amount to a maximum of \$2.8 million over the entire possible five-year term of the agreement.
-CAEATFA expects to conduct candidate interviews and select a vendor in Q2.
+In Q1 CAEATFA issued a Request for Proposals (RFP) for the Contractor Manager, which is responsible for recruiting, enrolling, training, and supporting contractors and conducting compliance oversight for projects enrolled in the Programs.
+After a competitive interview and selection process and approval by the CAEATFA Board, the contract was awarded to the Electric & Gas Industries Association (EGIA).
+The three-year contract was executed in May 2022 and will continue through May 2025, with a maximum budget of \$1.8 million and an allowance for two optional one-year extensions of up to \$500,000 each.